ilyasBenismael/3D_oranges/README.md

 **Output:**
 Dense point cloud of the reconstructed tree and fruits (`.ply`), directly usable for clustering and diameter fitting.

-**Mechanism (in short):**
+**Mechanism:**
 - Each Gaussian is projected back into 3D space.
 - Sampling is performed according to the **covariance** (scale and orientation) of each Gaussian, effectively transforming anisotropic splats into clusters of discrete 3D points.
 - **High-opacity Gaussians** contribute more samples, while **pruned or transparent** ones contribute none.
-- The result is a **dense, realistic point cloud** that inherits both the geometric accuracy of SfM and the surface richness of 3DGS.
+- The result is a **dense point cloud** that inherits both the geometric accuracy of SfM and the surface richness of 3DGS.
 This conversion bridges neural rendering and classical geometry, allowing further analysis such as fruit clustering and measurement.

----

-### 🔵 SuGaR (Surface-Aligned Gaussian Splatting)

-**Goal:**
-Improve upon 3DGS by enforcing tighter alignment between Gaussians and actual surfaces.

-**Input:**
-SfM cameras + sparse cloud + segmented frames.

-**Output:**
-Dense, surface-aligned Gaussian model converted into a point cloud with improved geometric fidelity.

-**Mechanism (in short):**
-SuGaR follows the same 3DGS process but adds **regularization constraints** that keep Gaussians attached to the underlying surface.
-This ensures smoother, more consistent reconstructions, especially for **curved fruits**, making it ideal for precise diameter estimation.